lban2049/lodash/.aigne/doc-smith/docs/api-string.md

 // => ['fred', 'barney', '&', 'pebbles']
 ```

-The above is a detailed reference for all string-related functions in Lodash.
+These are all the available string functions in Lodash.
+To continue browsing other function categories, please return to the [API Reference](./api.md) directory.